dmnaac/cartographer_ros/README.md

 Modified cartographer_ros package for tmrobot.

-Now this package is enabled to have the following functionalities:
+This package now includes the following functionalities:

 1. The cartographer_ros node subscribes to the /initialpose topic published by RViz.
 As a result, the robot using Cartographer for localization can now adjust its pose via RViz.